bitol-io/tsc/rfcs/0004-hierarchical-tables.md

-# Columns are dead, long live fields
+# Generic, hierarchical tables

-- Champion: Andrew Jones
+- Champion: JGP

 ## Summary

 The current structure uses `dataset`, `name` and `columns` to define a data contract.
 However, these are all database terms - or specially, BigQuery terms, and they suggest very clearly an implementation (tables in a data warehouse).
-We want the data contract to be more generic than that, and suggest we rename these fields to be more generic.
+We want the data contract to be more generic than that.

+Moreover, we think there is a need for a hierarchical representation, to represent complex data types.

 ## Motivation